mDuo13/fractal-of-insight/README.md

 - divide matchup stats by before/after banlist changes & balance errata
 - track seasonal invites, if possible? (might require sideloading number of invites per event)
 - two-way rivalry stats?
+- crawler: consider medium-sized events not interesting if they require decklists but no decklists are public